CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 # Abstract

 Designing convolutional neural networks (CNN) for mobile devices is challenging because mobile models need to be small and fast, yet still accurate.
 Although significant efforts have been dedicated to design and improve mobile CNNs on all dimensions, it is very difficult to manually balance these trade-offs when there are so many architectural possibilities to consider.
-In this work, we provided an open-sourced weight sharing Neural Architecture Search (NAS) pipeline, which can be trained and searched on ImageNet totally within 60 GPU hours (on 4 V100 GPUS) and the exporation space is about 32^20 (1.27e30).
+In this work, we provided an open-sourced weight sharing Neural Architecture Search (NAS) pipeline, which can be trained and searched on ImageNet totally within 60 GPU hours (on 4 V100 GPUS) and the size of exporation space is about 32^20.

 This implementation searched a new state-of-the-art subnet model outperforming Single Path One Shot, FBNet,MnasNet, DARTS, NASNET, PNASNET by a good margin in all factors of FLOPS, # of parameters and Top-1 accuracy.
 Also for considering the MicroNet Challenge Σ score, without any quantization, it outperforms MobileNet V2, V3, ShuffleNet V1, V2, V2+ too.